ArasLabs/dyanmic-task-manager/README.md

 ### Install Steps

+These steps are also available in your local `..\dynamic-task-manager\Documentation` folder

+#### Code Tree Installation

+1. Backup your code tree and store the archive in a safe place.
+2. Copy the `Innovator` folder in your local `..\dynamic-task-manager\` folder
+3. Paste this to the root of your install directory
++ By default your root directory is `C:\Program Files\Aras\Innovator`

+#### Database Installation

 1. Backup your database and store the BAK file in a safe place.
 2. Open up the Aras Package Import tool.
 3. Enter your login credentials and click **Login**